metamn/inu-v2-a/README.md

 ## Difficulties

+- Getting around the ecosystem / co-location.
+There are many opinions, contradictory opinions, inexperienced-but-loud opinions ... hard to find the right way.
+The same was true for rails/ruby.

+Ex.: https://dev.to/anssamghezala/you-don-t-have-to-use-redux-32a6 from the 'official' react newsletter #190 vs. https://www.robinwieruch.de/redux-vs-usereducer/

+- Too much to learn / focus at once: hooks, styled components (vs ...), typechecking (vs ...), state (vs ...), graphql (vs...), docs/storybook (vs...)

 ## Gotchas

 - Storybook is an enormous help to clean up code and design errors introduced when coding fast an idea.
 (Ie. in theme.js icons inside color declarations)
 - Styleguide refactors components originally made for a single usage (Category) to a much broader usage (MenuItem)
+- Writing the Styleguide was way easier than for Metamn.
+This means once the basic components are set up React can be very very productive.